mds1/survivor-backend/README.md

 # NFL Survivor Dapp
 ## API Overview
 This is the server side of an NFL Survivor dapp.
-This code is deployed on [AWS Lambda](https://aws.amazon.com/lambda/) to act as an API for obtaining weekly game results.
+This code is deployed on Heroku to act as an API for obtaining weekly game results.
 The server fits into the dapp architecture as follows:
 1. `Survivor.sol` uses [Oraclize](http://www.oraclize.it/) to reach out to this API
 2. The API performs the following steps:
     1. Reach out to MySportsFeed's API to get a list of NFL winners from that week